nebrius/reduxology/README.md

 In addition to Redux' somewhat muddy view of data dependencies vs data flow, there's also just a lot of _stuff_ you have to do to connect all the pieces together.
 When we look at a dependency graph of a codebase based on `import` statements, the unidirectional flow of data tends to be obscured by all the scaffolding around it.

-Reduxology aims to address all of these issues to varying degrees, while keeping the benefits of React+Redux that makes them such an amazing way to create UIs.
+Reduxology aims to address all of these issues to varying degrees, while keeping all the benefits of React+Redux that makes them such an amazing way to create UIs.

 ## API